-Just ten days after moving from Australia to London, my partner Harry and I set out for an Intrepid Travel adventure (South Morocco Discovery) to Morocco in May 2015.
+Just over a week after moving from Australia to London, my partner Harry and I set out for 10 days in Morocco with Intrepid Travel (South Morocco Discovery tour).

 Day 1 Marrakech

 We arrived in Marrakech on the first day of our group tour, keen to get to the hotel meeting point.
 But first things first, we cashed up at the local airport instead of in London because you can’t take more than 2000 dirhams (approx $200AUD) into Morocco nor out.

 After reading the plane magazine about local taxi and bus prices from Marrakech airport to the city, we decided to catch the bus at 30 dirhams each.
 Taxi prices were approximately 100 dirhams so not much more, and direct, though we were still learning about this new place and figured the bus has to stick to a route.
 We were the only people on the bus!
 After a few stops, the bus driver pointed out which direction we needed to walk to get to Le Caspien hotel.